mundexis/ud036_StarterCode/README.md

 # Fresh Tomatoes
 Fresh Tomatoes is a simple website which displays your favourite movies and their trailers.

+# Requirements
+* Python (version 2.7 or 3.6).
+* Web browser is required to display the Fresh Tomatoes web page.
+Although Chrome (Version 60.0.3112.113) is recommended, adventurous users are welcome to use Internet Explorer 7.0.
+* Terminal emulator (e.g., macOS Terminal, Windows cmd, Windows PowerShell) is required to run the `entertainment_center.py` file.

 # Installation
 Clone the GitHub repository.
 Ensure the following files are located in the same directory:
 * fresh_tomatoes.py
 * media.py
 * entertainment_center.py

-# Requirements
+# Creating the Website
-Python 2.7 or 3.6 is required to run `entertainment_center.py`.

-A web browser is required to display the Fresh Tomatoes web page.

-Although Chrome (Version 60.0.3112.113) is recommended, adventurous users are welcome to use Internet Explorer 7.0.
+Using a terminal emulator, navigate to the project directory.

+`host:dir user$ cd ud036_StarterCode`

+Using Python, run the `entertainment_center.py` file.

+`host:ud036_StarterCode user$ python entertainment_center.py`

 # Editing the List of Movies
 ## Changing the order in which movies are displayed
 In the `entertainment_center.py` file, change the order in which class instances appear in the `movies` list.

-## Adding a movie
+## Adding a Movie
 In the `entertainment_center.py`, create an instance of the class Movie.

 Example: